-- Significant widening of the circumstances in which tie can recover money from Network Rail; - Reasonableness in Network Rail actions and ability to refer to the Infraco ETN Suite form of Dispute Resolution Procedure; - Dilution of indemnities given by tie to Network Rail to a mutually acceptable level.
+- 2.• Reasonableness in Network Rail actions and ability to refer to the Infraco ETN Suite form of Dispute Resolution Procedure; - 3.• Dilution of indemnities given by tie to Network Rail to a mutually acceptable level.

 The unreasonable position taken by Network Rail regarding the indemnities contained in the Protection Provisions Agreements (entered into to remove Network Rail's objection to the tram scheme) delayed closure for a considerable time.
 This has now been resolved to restrict the scope and duration of this indemnity, particularly during construction.